 For another pretty lavender cookie recipe (at right), go here.

-You also might like the additional garnishing and presentation ideas here.
+You also might like the additional garnishing and presentation ideas, like using organic rose petals here.